More people than ever are renting.

 - The ideal area you want to live in

-You should also consider how important it is for you to live close to family and friends, or transport links for work.
+- How important it is for you to live close to family and friends, or transport links for work.

-Do you want to be in the middle of a big town or city, or do you seek peace and quiet?
+- Whether you want to be in the middle of a big town or city, or do you seek peace and quiet?

 Once you’ve established these ideals, you may have to compromise on property size or style, or your ideal area to find a rental home you can afford.